JohnGooler/symanteclog/readme.md

 Get the security log from Symantec IDS/IPS and find the IP-address tha attacked.

-then add those IPs to mikrotik firewall through SSH
+then add those IPs to mikrotik firewall through SSH.